Fractal uncertainty in higher dimensions: Introduction

 \subsection{The Beurling--Malliavin multiplier problem}

 A key ingredient in Bourgain and Dyatlov's proof of Theorem \ref{thm:FUP_1D} is the Beurling--Malliavin (BM) multiplier theorem, a classical result in harmonic analysis.
-See Beurling and Malliavin's original paper \cite{BM_original} and the recent survey by Mashregi, Nazarov, and Havin \cite{NazarovHavinMashregi}.
+This theorem has been revisited many times by many authors, see in particular Beurling and Malliavin's original paper \cite{BM_original} and the recent survey by Mashregi, Nazarov, and Havin \cite{NazarovHavinMashregi}.

 \begin{theorem}[Beurling--Malliavin]{ } Let $\omega: \R \to \R_{\leq 0}$ be a weight function satisfying